Longest Established Studio in Forsyth County

-The Sawnee School of Ballet is the home base for both the recreational performing group Sawnee Ballet Sapphires and the Sole Tappers as well as the non-profit Sawnee Ballet Theatre known for their annual Nutcracker and Spring Concerts performances.
+The Sawnee School of Ballet is the home base for both the recreational performing group Sawnee Ballet Sapphires and the Sole Tappers as well as the non-profit Sawnee Ballet Theatre known for their annual Nutcracker and Spring Concert performances.

 Whether your child is studying strictly for pleasure, or as a serious student with aspirations of becoming a professional dancer, The Sawnee School of Ballet offers classes and performance tracks that suit the interests of all dancers.

 Students from Sawnee Ballet have been accepted in prestigious summer intensive programs such as The Rock, North Carolina School of Arts, Boston Ballet, Bolshoi Ballet, School of American Ballet, Orlando Ballet, Alonso King’s Lines, and the American Ballet Theatre.
 They have also received scholarships to pursue dance collegiately at Ballet Magnificat, Belhaven University, the Joffrey School of Ballet, Kennesaw State University, Point Park University and Brenau University.
 Many of our alumni have gone on to have successful stints performing and teaching.
 Click a photo below to check out what our dancing alumni are currently doing.

 Click a Photo to Check Out What Our Dancing Alumni Are Currently Doing

 “My 12 year old daughter has been dancing since she was three and we moved to Cumming from NC a few years ago and looked for a new dance home for her.
 We have been so happy to have found such a welcoming, family-like studio in Sawnee School of Ballet.
 We are happy to have found her dance home.” – Kerri Molter (Nov 2015)